PPUC/ZeDMD/README.md

 ## First start

-After flashing the firmware you'll see the ZeDMD logo.
-But due to the different panels available on the market, you need to adjust the colors.
-While the logo is visible you can press the brightness button on older ZeDMD or the forward button on newer ZeDMD to enter the settings menu.
+After flashing the firmware, the ZeDMD logo will appear.
+Since various panels are available on the market, you’ll need to adjust the RGB values.
+While the logo is displayed, press the brightness button on older ZeDMD models or the forward button on newer models to access the settings menu.
-To set the correct RGB order, rotate the colors until `red` in the left top corner is red, `green` is green and `blue` is shown in blue.
+In the settings menu, adjust the RGB order by rotating the colors until the following alignment is achieved:
+* The top-left corner displays `red` as red.
+* `Green` appears as green.
+* `Blue` is shown as blue.

-Using the brightness butten you can adjust the brightness.
+Using the brightness button you can adjust the brightness.
+> [!IMPORTANT]
+> From version 5.0.0 onwards: Exiting the menu now requires navigating to the 'Exit' button.
+This step is required to enable the ZeDMD to enter handshake mode.

 ## ZeDMD-WiFi